oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add `"returnType"`, `"parameter"`, and `"localVariable"` to the `"description"` of the `kind` property.

+    NOTE: `logicalLocation.kind` is not an `enum`.
+    The spec recommends certain values, but any value is permitted.
+    So the only change to the schema is this comment change.

 - [Issue #157](https://github.com/oasis-tcs/sarif-spec/issues/157): "Clarify requirements on tool.semanticVersion"

     In the `tool` object: